vinceq-usgs/dyfi-loc/README.md

 # dyfi-loc
-DYFI locator.
+* Prototype * DYFI locator.
 Given a batch of DYFI entries (point intensities), determine the earthquake origin.

 The goal is to provide a solution (magnitude, location, time, uncertainty?) as a dyfi-loc product to PDL.
 This will be used by Hydra to help trigger smaller felt-but-underinstrumented events.
 Paul also discussed receiving TED location (which should always happen first) as the seed for starting this procedure and initial location.